ARCHER2-HPC/archer2-website/support-access/access.md

 discuss your requirements and plans.
 Please note that these discussions may take some time, and UKRI cannot guarantee that an agreement will be reached.

 <!-- TODO: add industry access details -->

+<a id="commercial"></a>
+## Access for Commercial and Industrial users

+Access for Commercial and Industrial users is provided by EPCC.
+Please see our [Industry Engagement page](../community/industry) for more details and contact routes.

 <!--